norahvii/AT2_slide_register/README.md

 # AT2_slide_register
 At the moment this is a semi-automatic approach to creating registry files for slides.
-Currently broken.

 ---